vectorgrp/xcp-lite/README.md

 The fundamental functional concept of this XCP implementation is, to mutate the calibration variables in their original binary representation in a thread safe, transparent wrapper type.
 The implementation restricts memory accesses to the inner calibration page of a calibration segment, but does not check the correctness of modifications inside the calibration page.
 As usual, the invariants to consider this safe, include the correctness of the A2L file and of the XCP client tool.
 When the A2L file is uploaded by the XCP tool on changes, this is always guaranteed.
 The wrapper type is Send, not Sync and implements the Deref trait for convenience.
 This opens the possibility to get aliases to the inner calibration values, which should be avoided.
-But this will never cause undefined behaviour, as the values will just not get updated, when the XCP tool does a calibration page switch.
+But this will never cause undefined behavior, as the values will just not get updated, when the XCP tool does a calibration page switch.

 Code in Unsafe blocks exists in the following places: